 In 2014 the Choir was invited to represent England at the “Voices of the Commonwealth Concert” in Glasgow (a precursor to the Commonwealth Games).
 This took place in The Royal Concert Hall in Glasgow with an audience of over 6000 people.
 Our Choir sang two solo items before joining the massed Choirs for the rest of the concert.
 Their performance of “The African Prayer” received a standing ovation from a very appreciative audience.

 The Choir was delighted to perform with Russell Watson in June 2015 at Gawsworth Hall, a most delightful setting for an open air concert.
 This highly successful evening gave the Choir exposure to a very different audience and hopefully could lead to further engagements in the future.

-The Choir was formed 60 years ago and now numbers over 70 choristers.
+The Choir was formed 64 years ago and now numbers around 60 choristers.

 We perform concerts locally and further afield including several overseas trips.

-We rehearse for two hours every Monday evening.
+We rehearse for two hours every Monday and Wednesday evenings.
 Please feel free to join us for a rehearsal or contact our Secretary on: